kritika-sh09/amazon-sales-dashboard/README.md

 # amazon-sales-dashboard
-creating a dashboard showing sales trends in amozon
+creating a dashboard showing sales trends in Amazon